Snow Sledding or Tubing Spots near Los Angeles for SoCal Kids To Play Winter

 Palomar Mountain, CA 92060

 Acres and acres (more than 2,000) to roam and sled and cross country ski.
 Check the website for specific spots to head for.
 A Forest Service Adventure Pass is required.
 Passes are $10 per day.
+COVID-19 guidelines for state parks are in place.
+Museums, visitor centers and restrooms may be closed.
+Check the website and call before visiting!

 Mt.
 Pinos Ranger District